zhiyuan-95/db-vae/README.md

 How are accuracy improvements distributed across demographic groups?

 ## 🧠 Method Overview
-#### Baseline:
-Standard CNN
+### Baseline model:

-Binary face / non-face classifier

-Trained with cross-entropy loss

-Serves as a reference model for accuracy and bias
+**Standard CNN**(Binary face / non-face classifier) which is trained with cross-entropy loss and serves as a reference model for accuracy and bias

-#### DB-VAE
+### DB-VAE model:

-DB-VAE extends a standard CNN with a variational autoencoder and an adaptive resampling strategy:
+**DB-VAE model** extends a standard CNN with a variational autoencoder and an adaptive resampling strategy:

-Learns a latent representation of training data
+1. Learns a latent representation of training data

-Estimates latent-space density via histograms
+2. Estimates latent-space density via histograms

-Upsamples rare latent regions during training
+3. Upsamples rare latent regions during training

-Controlled by a smoothing (debiasing) parameter α
+4. degree of debiasing is controlled by a smoothing (debiasing) parameter α

 As α increases: